Air Passenger Rights: Your Rights to Reimbursement

 Tarmac Delay Rule

 The Tarmac Delay Rule (or Airline Passenger Protections rule EAPP #1 of 2010) is a US air passenger rights rule.
-It addresses the problem of passengers being stranded on the ground due to denied boarding, flight delays, or missed flight connections.
+It addresses the problem of passengers being stranded on the ground due to denied boarding, flight delays, or missed connecting flights or any kind of flight disruption.

 Among the other Regulations, it states the following: